-- Take steps to create awareness about the project and state wide GRMs that can be accessed by citizens and stakeholders. - Organise trainings of all frontline staff on the GRM and measures to create public awareness about the same - Responsible for monitoring all grievances submitted manually through drop box, online or physically (ear marked) and entering it in the GRM register with a reference number in a specific format. - Addressing the grievances following detailed procedures within the stipulated service delivery time. - Ensure the completion of monthly reporting on grievances in the project monitoring information system (PMIS). - Ensure all grievances received from different sources are collated and reflected in the overall project GRM. - Ensuring that all grievances received are closed within specified timeframes and the aggrieved informed about the action taken or reasons for delay/inaction. - Time-bound escalation of all unresolved grievances.
+- Take steps to create awareness about the project and statewide GRMs that can be accessed by citizens and stakeholders. - Organise trainings of all frontline staff on the GRM and measures to create public awareness about the same - Responsible for monitoring all grievances submitted manually through drop box, online or physically (ear marked) and entering it in the GRM register with a reference number in a specific format. - Addressing the grievances following detailed procedures within the stipulated service delivery time. - Ensure the completion of monthly reporting on grievances in the project monitoring information system (PMIS). - Ensure all grievances received from different sources are collated and reflected in the overall project GRM. - Ensuring that all grievances received are closed within specified timeframes and the aggrieved informed about the action taken or reasons for delay/inaction. - Time-bound escalation of all unresolved grievances.

-Nature of grievance

-Given the diverse typologies of grievances/beneficiary feedback, project will use the initial classification to reflect the components of the project including Procurement, Quality of Services, Construction, Access to Services & Entitlements, Financial, Social & Environmental, Resettlement and Labour/ Worker related.
+Nature of grievance- Given the diverse typologies of grievances/beneficiary feedback, project will use the initial classification to reflect the components of the project including Procurement, Quality of Services, Construction, Access to Services & Entitlements, Financial, Social & Environmental, Resettlement and Labour/ Worker related.
 This will then be sub-classified according to the type of grievance: Comments/Suggestions, Queries, Non-performance of Project Obligations, Violations of Laws/Corruption and Complaints of Project Staff/Service Providers involved in project management.

-Conflict of Interest
+For grievances related to SEA/ SH and GBV, the Internal Complaints Committee (ICC) created under the National POSH Act will address such complaints as per the procedure laid out under the Act.
+Complainants will also have the option to access the project grievance mechanism to seek redressal for such complaints, including appealing to the courts of law as well as the Tripura State Women's Commission, in case they are not satisfied with the redressal offered by the projects redressal systems.

-Grievances against district level implementing agencies or personnel, will be forwarded to PMU to handle conflict of interest within stipulated working days of receipt of grievances.
+Conflict of Interest- Grievances against district level implementing agencies or personnel, will be forwarded to PMU to handle conflict of interest within stipulated working days of receipt of grievances.
 If the grievances require further investigation at district level, PMU will forward the grievance to the DPM-TRESS/District GRO for impartial investigation within three working days from the receipt of grievances.
 District GRO should send the report of the investigation to the PMU within stipulated working days.
 Based on the investigation report, PMU will prepare a reply and send to the aggrieved person within stipulated working days from the date of receipt of investigation report.

 Confidentiality-If any beneficiary or citizen seeks confidentiality, name and address of the person will not be disclosed.
-There will be an option for maintaining confidentiality in the design of the web based GRM.
+There will be an option for beneficiaries and citizens to send anonymous complaints.
+Provision for maintaining confidentiality will be built into the design of the web based GRM.